grampelberg/janky.post/demo.md

 # janky.post demo!

-This demo will send a POST request to another server and then display the response.
+This demo will send a POST request from `http://saunter.org/` to `http://api.jankypost.com` and then display the response.
 Fill out the form with whatever text you'd like, it will end up being echo'd back to you.

+After you've played around with this a bit, make sure you get your browser's console out and see what you can do.

 ## Input